microconfig/microconfig-quickstart/readme.md

-# Microconfig Quickstart
+# Quickstart

 ## What you will learn

-You will see how easy it is to install and use microconfig.
+You will see how easy it is to install and use Microconfig.

 ## What you need